 Such products are not always easy to find, though, and brand claims can’t always be relied upon.
 An American study from autumn 2017 found that almost half of so-called ‘fragrance free’ moisturisers contained either fragrance allergens or botanical ingredients with the potential to cause reactions in those with fragrance allergies, while 5 out of every 6 ‘hypoallergenic’ products contained at least one potential allergen, as defined by the North American Contact Dermatitis Group.
 The excellent brand Vanicream was singled out as being the closest to a truly allergen-free brand; its manufacturers, PSICO, also produce the Free & Clear range of low-allergen cosmetics (mainly for hair), and both are worth exploring.

 For those who prefer ‘natural’ ingredients, those to look out for are olive oil, palm oil, argan oil, shea butter, cocoa butter and other plain, natural oils, butters and waxes.
-Mineral oil or petroleum jelly, while not popular with green cosmetic lovers, are safe too — with Vaseline pure petroleum jelly mentioned by the study’s American researchers as an allergen-free product.
+Mineral oil or petroleum jelly, while not popular with green cosmetic lovers, are usually safe too — with Vaseline pure petroleum jelly mentioned by the study’s American researchers as an allergen-free product.

 Here are some further suggestions.
 Asterisk denotes an affiliated link.